theia35/ftisland-store/README.md

 # build for production with minification
 npm run build

-# build for production and view the bundle analyzer report
+# build for production in windows and deploy to firebase
-npm run build --report
+npm run buildwin

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).